jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 Multiple Dask graphical objects can be enabled and moved inside the window.

-If the code exploit Dask objects, during its execution the information about resources usage, application progress, ... are shown in real-time, as shown in the following figure.
+If the code exploit Dask objects, during its execution the information about the application (resources usage, application progress, ...) are shown in real-time, as shown in the following figure.

 ![jupyterlab-monitor-dask-3](images/jupyterlab-monitor-dask-3.png)